 SECTION 3

 A. This Agreement shall be automatically renewed from year to year thereafter unless one Party gives the other written notice of its intention to renegotiate this Agreement no less than sixty (60) or more than ninety (90) calendar days prior to its expiration date.
-If notice to renegotiate is given, the Agreement shall be extended for one (1) year or until a new agreement becomes effective, whichever is earlier.
+If notice to renegotiate is given, the Agreement shall be extended until a new agreement is becomes effective.

 B. Before the Agreement is extended, it must be reviewed by the Agency to ensure it conforms to the law, Government-wide rules, executive order/memoranda, or regulations.